Introduction to Zoom Node

 Featuring a cloud-driven deployment model, Zoom Node allows administrators to quickly deploy Zoom workloads to their data centers using the Zoom admin web portal.
 This portal also includes tools for service management, upgrades, log management, performance reporting, and troubleshooting.

-Zoom Node is an appliance packaged with a hardened OS, which can run as a virtual machine (VM) on a supported Hypervisor.
-Zoom Node is deployed to a customer data center to operate Zoom Hybrid Services, also called modules, such as Meetings Hybrid, Recording Hybrid, Team Chat Hybrid, and Phone Local Survivability.
+Zoom Node is an appliance packaged with a hardened OS, which can run as a virtual machine (VM) on a [supported Hypervisor](/advanced-enterprise-services/zoom-node/zoom-node-deployment-field-guide/zoom-node-infrastructure-prerequisites.md#supported-hypervisors).
+Zoom Node is deployed to a customer data center to operate Zoom Hybrid Services, also called modules, such as Meetings Hybrid, Recording Hybrid, Chat Hybrid, and Phone Local Survivability.

 This guide covers the deployment, configuration, and registration process for a Zoom Node virtual machine.
 Instructions for supported hypervisors are provided in this guide.